simplificator/babel/README.markdown

 http://www.unicode.org/udhr/index_by_code.html

 ##generating profiles
-Profiles can be generated with the data found in _data/udhr_text.zip_ or with any other text.
+Profiles can be generated with the data found in http://www.unicode.org/udhr/assemblies/udhr_txt.zip or with any other text.
-You can download the latest version of training data from http://www.unicode.org/udhr/assemblies/udhr_txt.zip Once a profile is generated, Babel can store it in YAML format and load it again from YAML.
+Once a profile is generated, Babel can store it in YAML format and load it again from YAML.

+there is a rake task which simplifies profile generation: rake babel:build_profile lang=foo file=myfile.txt dir=destination-directory

+the file which is generated from this command can be loaded by Babel.load_profile 'profile_foo.yml'

 ##Copyright